-By superimposing the gravitational wave signals from all possible sources along a particular direction, we obtain a background gravitational wave signal sky map distributed across the celestial sphere.
-In this process, We need to transform the three dimensional Cartesian coordinates $(x,y,z)$ of the mock SMBBH locations to spherical polar coordinates $(r,\theta,\phi)$, where $r=\sqrt{x^2+y^2+z^2}$, $\phi$ represents right ascension (the azimuthal angle respective to $x$-axis positive direction), and $\theta$ represents declination (elevating angle respective to $xOy$ plane).
-In Figure~\ref{fig:GWmap}, we show the resulted sky map for $h(\hat{\Omega})$, which reflects the anisotropy properties of GWB.
-Since energy density $\rho(\hat{\Omega})$ is just proportional to the squared strain $h^2(\hat{\Omega})$, if one wants to know the distribution of energy density, simply square the values of each pixel in Figure~\ref{fig:GWmap}.
+We transform the three dimensional Cartesian coordinates $(x_s,y_s,z_s)$ of the mock SMBBH locations to spherical polar coordinates $(r,\theta,\phi)$, where $r=\sqrt{x_s^2+y_s^2+z_s^2}$, $\phi$ represents right ascension (the azimuthal angle respective to $x_s$-axis positive direction), and $\theta$ represents declination (elevating angle respective to $x_sOy_s$ plane).
+By superimposing the gravitational wave signals from all possible sources along a particular direction, sky maps of the background gravitational wave signal across the celestial sphere could be obtained.
+Similar to \cite{2019MNRAS.483..503Y,2013PhRvD..88h4001T}, spherical harmonic analysis could be used to quantitatively analyze the anisotropy properties of the GWB signal from mock SMBBHs.
+The GW energy density $\rho(\hat{\Omega})$:

-Similar to \cite{2019MNRAS.483..503Y,2013PhRvD..88h4001T}, we can use spherical harmonic analysis to quantitatively analyze the anisotropy properties of the GWB signal from mock SMBBHs.
-The GW energy density $\rho(\hat{\Omega})$ can be expanded under the spherical harmonic basis:
+is the superposition of the energy densities across all frequency bins in a specific direction, and can be expanded under the spherical harmonic basis:

 where the coefficient $c_{lm}$ can be calculated as: